canjs/can-connect/readme.md

 - `save(instance) -> Promise<INSTANCE>` - creates or updates an instance
 - `destroy(instance)` -> Promise<INSTANCE>` - destroys an instance

-### Internal Persisted CRUD methods
+### Data Interface

 The raw-data connection methods.
-These are used by the "External Persisted CRUD methods".
+These are used by "Instance Interface".
 These should be implemented by behaviors.
-Examples include `persist` or `localstorage-cache`.

-- `getListData(set) -> Promise<{data:Array<Object>}>` - Retrieves list data for a particular set.
+- [connection.getListData] - Retrieves list data for a particular set.
-- `updateListData({data: Array<Object>}, set) -> Promise` - Called when a set of data is updated with the raw data to be saved.
+- [connection.updateListData] - Called when a set of data is updated with the raw data to be saved.
 This is normally used for caching connection layers.

-- `parseListData(*) -> {data:Array<Object>}` - Given the response of getListData, return the right object format.

-- `getInstanceData(set) -> Promise<Object>` - Retrieves data for a particular item.
-- `createInstanceData( props, [cid] ) -> Promise<Object>` - Creates instance data given the serialized form of the data.
+- [connection.createData] - Creates instance data given the serialized form of the data.
   Returns any additional properties that should be added to the instance.
 A client ID is passed of the instance that is being created.
-- `updateInstanceData( props ) -> Promise<Object>` - Updates instance data given the serialized form of the data.
+- [connection.updateData] - Updates instance data given the serialized form of the data.
 Returns any additional properties that should be added to the instance.
-- `destroyInstanceData( props ) -> Promise<Object>` - Destroys an instance given the seralized form of the data.
+- [connection.destroyData] - Destroys an instance given the seralized form of the data.
 Returns any additional properties that should be added to the instance.
+- `parseListData(*) -> {data:Array<Object>}` - Given the response of getListData, return the right object format.
+- `getData(set) -> Promise<Object>` - Retrieves data for a particular item.
 - `parseInstanceData(*) -> Object` - Given a single items response data, return the right object format.
 This is called by parseListData as well as all other internal CRUD methods.

 ## Hooks to update raw data